simra-project/dataset/README.md

 In this project, we collect – with a strong focus on data protection and privacy – data on such near crashes to identify when and where bicyclists are especially at risk.
 We also aim to identify the main routes of bicycle traffic in Berlin.
 To obtain such data, we have developed a smartphone app that uses GPS information to track routes of bicyclists and the built-in acceleration sensors to pre-categorize near crashes.
 After their trip, users are asked to annotate and upload the collected data, pseudonymized per trip.
 For more information see [our website](https://www.digital-future.berlin/en/research/projects/simra/).

+The data from 06/2019 - 12/2020 can be found at https://depositonce.tu-berlin.de/handle/11303/11713
+Newer data is published in this repository.

 # License
 The data collected in the SimRa project and published in this repository is made available under CC BY-NC 4.0 license ([further information](https://creativecommons.org/licenses/by-nc/4.0/)).
 While the license denies commercial use, we grant the following additional rights for commercial use: